 “The best way to escape from a problem is to solve it.” -Brendan Francis

-I wrote a post in outrage about the state of the nation and it mysteriously got deleted from my account, so while the initial fury of that will not be encapsulated here, I feel a need to re-write something on the era of irrationalism that we now face.
+I feel a need to write something on the era of irrationalism that we now face.
 As a public educator, I knew that there were a lot of people that were generally not rational- countless religious rebuttals against my scientific explanation of the universe and constant questions about rumors circulating on the internet like that of an asteroid about to hit earth were common when I educated the public.
 But I liked to think that most people were not irrational and that with an increasingly technological and google-able world of infinite knowledge at our fingertips, that I didn’t have to worry about the rationalism of the world.
-But optimism had wronged me, and I full-heartedly yield it to the black hole our society is becoming.
+But it seems that optimism had wronged me.

 I thought that teaching science was teaching individuals how to be rational-thinking citizens.
 Now I know that you can’t truly teach an individual anything- especially not rationalism.
 I cannot teach a student not to believe the rumors on the internet or to not blindly accept their parent’s religious beliefs or any belief or claim for that matter.
 And that is why there are still fundamentalist Christian astrophysicists.
 Rationalism can only come from within.
 How we can foster that I truly do not know.